odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

       - type: city
         url: /destinations/india/states/uttar-pradesh/cities/agra/
         title: Agra
+        content: >-
-        content: "Today, you have a long drive to Agra, but with some very interesting optional stops along the way, at the huge Abhaneri step-well, Bharatpur bird sanctuary and the grand folly of Fatehpur Sikri.
-Depending on the stops you make, the drive takes from five hours to most of the day.\_ Agra is home to possibly the most famous and beautiful building in the world: the Taj Mahal, built in the 17th century by the Mughal emperor Shah Jahan as a tomb and memorial for his wife Mumtaz Mahal.
-Along the river Yamuna is the impressive Red Fort, the capital of the Mughal Empire during the 16th and 17th centuries."
+          Today, you have a long drive to Agra, but with some very interesting optional stops along the way, at the huge Abhaneri step-well, Bharatpur bird sanctuary and the grand folly of Fatehpur Sikri.
+          Depending on the stops you make, the drive takes from five hours to most of the day.

+          Agra is home to possibly the most famous and beautiful building in the
+          world: the Taj Mahal, built in the 17th century by the Mughal emperor Shah Jahan as a tomb and memorial for his wife Mumtaz Mahal.
+Along the river Yamuna is the impressive Red Fort, the capital of the Mughal Empire during the 16th and 17th centuries.
       - type: hotel
         url: >-
           /destinations/india/states/uttar-pradesh/cities/agra/hotels/the-coral-tree-homestay/